grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series-improved/index.md

 Select the placement of the y-axis.

+{{% admonition type="note" %}}
+_Formatting notes_

-**_Note: Any options lower than an H3 are bolded and formatted in a bullet list since H3s and H4s are very hard to distinguish._**
+Any options lower than an H3 are bolded and formatted in a bullet list since H3s and H4s are very hard to distinguish.
+{{% /admonition %}}

 - **Auto:** Automatically assigns the y-axis to the series.
 When there are two or more series with different units, Grafana assigns the left axis to the first unit and the right axis to the units that follow.
 - **Left:** Display all y-axes on the left side.